IntrepidPursuits/objective-c-style-guide/README.md

 ## Image Naming

+####Raw image naming conventions

+Raw image filenames should:
+* should not contain whitespace characters
+* use the proper scale factors (eg, @2x @3x)
+* have a the general form of location_what_adjectives

+`homescreen_arrow_left_selected.png`
+`homescreen_arrow_left_unselected.png`

+####Images.xcassets

-Image names should be named consistently to preserve organization and developer sanity.
+Image assets should be contained in the Images.xcassets file.
+Image names within the asset catelog should be named consistently to preserve organization and developer sanity.
 They should be named as one camel case string with a description of their purpose, followed by the un-prefixed name of the class or property they are customizing (if there is one), followed by a further description of color and/or placement, and finally their state.

 **For example:**

-* `RefreshBarButtonItem` / `RefreshBarButtonItem@2x` and `RefreshBarButtonItemSelected` / `RefreshBarButtonItemSelected@2x`
+* `RefreshBarButtonItem` and `RefreshBarButtonItemSelected`
-* `ArticleNavigationBarWhite` / `ArticleNavigationBarWhite@2x` and `ArticleNavigationBarBlackSelected` / `ArticleNavigationBarBlackSelected@2x`.
+* `ArticleNavigationBarWhite` and `ArticleNavigationBarBlackSelected`

-Images that are used for a similar purpose should be grouped in respective groups in an Images folder.
+####<Prefix>ImageNames file

+A constant should be declared for every image in the image asset categlog, with the same name.
+A script can be used to generate this file for a particular project so that the constants file is ensured to be match the asset catelog.
+(Ross is going to write this).

 ## Booleans

 Since `nil` resolves to `NO` it is unnecessary to compare it in conditions.
-Never compare something directly to `YES`, because `YES` is defined to 1 and a `BOOL` can be up to 8 bits.

-This allows for more consistency across files and greater visual clarity.
+This allows for more consistency across files and greater visual clarity. (__requires additional research__)

 **For example:**